 Everyone with a retirement account is encouraged to review current beneficiary designations and estate planning documents, particularly plans involving trusts as retirement plan beneficiaries.
 Thoughtful estate planning strategies implemented now can help mitigate some of the impact of the SECURE Act.

-Tardiff & Saldo’s experienced attorneys can help you mitigate the impact of the SECURE Act with estate planning strategies.
+Tardiff & Saldo’s experienced San Luis Obispo estate planning attorney can help you mitigate the impact of the SECURE Act with estate planning strategies in SLO county.
 Contact us today at email@example.com.